Is Cuimhin Linn!! (We Remember)

 11:00 AM Mass

 Remember… there are still spaces on the cross for families to place their names or memorials to their families.
 We do have some to place on the Cross but we need a minimum number in order to have the stone cutter come down and do the work.
-Contact Bill Glennon if you know of someone who is interested for the details.

 The Cross and Memorial to the Great Hunger has been placed at St Mary's Church and was dedicated following a Mass concelebrated by Fr.
 Edmund Burke and Fr.
 Charles Coen.
 It was a soft day as they say in the old country the rain held off until after the Mass, Dedication and March down Broadway for a celebratory gathering at brunch.